When disease burden justifies intervention

 In cold agglutinin disease, knowing when not to treat is as important as knowing how to treat.

-Many patients live for years with stable laboratory abnormalities and tolerable symptoms, and some have compensated hemolysis or mild anemia without symptom.1
+Many patients live for years with stable laboratory abnormalities and tolerable symptoms; some have compensated hemolysis or mild anemia without symptoms.1

 Treating too early exposes patients to unnecessary risk.
 Treating too late prolongs avoidable morbidity.

-There is no single hemoglobin threshold, antibody titer, or laboratory value that dictates treatment.
-CAD treatment decisions are judgment-based, not algorithmic.
+There is no hemoglobin threshold, antibody titer, or laboratory value that dictates treatment.
+CAD treatment decisions are judgment-based, driven by clinical impact and disease trajectory.
+They reflect the dual biology of CAD: complement-mediated hemolysis and non–complement-mediated agglutination, which contribute differently to anemia, symptoms, and treatment priorities.2

 In practice, access to certain therapies may still require laboratory thresholds for authorization, but these administrative criteria should not substitute for clinical judgment.